Stabilization of perturbed integrator chains using Lyapunov-Based Homogeneous Controllers: Conclusions

 \section{Conclusions}

-In this paper, we presented a Lyapunov-based method for designing finite-time convergent controllers for stabilization of perturbed integrator chains.
-This work is based on a homogeneous controller which stabilize pure integrator chains.
-The presented controller can stabilize integrator chains of any arbitrary order.
+In this paper, we presented a Lyapunov-based method for designing finite-time convergent controllers for stabilization of perturbed integrator chains of arbitrary order.
+This method consists in appropriate modifications of homogeneous controller stabilizing pure integrator chains.
 It was also shown that the properties of minimum discontinuity amplitude of the controller and fixed-time convergence can be obtained by changing the homogeneity degree of the controller.
-Future researches consist of studying the possibility of continuous control of homogeneity.